open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 ### Draw the neutral gaze

-Open the *neutral_gaze* `sketchpad` and, again, open the `sketchpad` editor in a new window.
-Now select the image tool by clicking on the button with the aquarium-like icon.
+Open the *neutral_gaze* `sketchpad`.
+Now select the image tool by clicking on the button with the moon-mountain-landscape-like icon (Do this in the embedded drawing window, not the big one!).
 Click on the center of the screen (0, 0).
 The 'Select file from pool' dialog will appear.
 Select the file `gaze_neutral.png` and click on the 'Select' button.
 The neutral gaze image will now stare at you from the center of the screen!
-Click on 'Close' to close the editor.
 Finally, like before, change the 'Duration' field from 'keypress' to '745'.
 (And note again that this means a duration of 750 ms on most monitors!)

 <div class='info-box' markdown='1'>